mmn80/illymap/README.md

 Requirements
 ------------

-Browser supporting the minimum WebGL spec.
-No extra WebGL extensions, but there should be at least 64MB of GPU memory for RTT stuff.
+Browser supporting WebGL and the OES_texture_float extension.
+There should be at least 128MB of GPU memory.
-There is also a 300 uniform array of (medium precision) floats that may cause problems on lower end GPUs / WebGL implementations.

 Data Files